Dana Strum: Equipment

 Throughout his music career, Strum played custom designed V-shape basses manufactured for him by Arbor Guitars.
 In a 1988 issue of Circus magazine, it was reported that, Strum used a Korean-made Arbor bass that had been modified with a Badass II bridge as part of his music equipment.
 Strum described the bass as a neck-through-the-body model with a maple fretboard and having a single Seymour Duncan vintage single-coil pickup wired directly into a 500K potentiometer with no tone circuit, stating that it was "a simple bass."

 In addition, Strum owned two more Arbors at the time — one with a Jackson passive pickup, the other with an EMG active single coil — and a mid '70s Black Fender Precision that he used in the studio.
-Strum revealed that the Fender Prcision still had its stock pickups, stating that it was the only bass that he had ever recorded with.
+Strum revealed that the Fender Precision still had its stock pickups, stating that it was the only bass that he had ever recorded with.
 He also preferred to use Dean Markley .105 gauge strings, a Sunn Coliseum preamp, two Carvin DC-900 power amps and 1330 Carvin bottoms loaded with Electro-Voice 15L speakers.
 In recent years, Strum has been using a white Bluesman Vintage custom Superbird bass during his live performances.